-NBA Rumors: ‘ESPN’ Analysts Confirms DeMarcus Cousins To LA Lakers Rumors, DeAndre Jordan Also A Target
+NBA Rumors: ‘ESPN’ Analyst Confirms DeMarcus Cousins-To-L.A.
+Lakers Rumors, DeAndre Jordan Also A Target

 — Marc Stein (@TheSteinLine) January 19, 2019

-DeMarcus Cousins is currently focused on helping the Warriors win their third consecutive NBA championship title but when the season is over, he’s expected to seek a huge payday in free agency.
+DeMarcus Cousins is currently focused on helping the Warriors win their third consecutive NBA championship, but when the season is over, he’s expected to seek a huge payday in free agency.
 Cousins is yet to regain his All-Star form, but he will undeniably make the Lakers a more competitive team in the 2019-20 NBA season.
-His ability to space the floor will be beneficial for LeBron James as it will make it easier for him to penetrate the opposing team’s defense.
+His ability to space the floor will be beneficial for LeBron James, as it will make it easier for him to penetrate the opposing team’s defense.

 Meanwhile, DeAndre Jordan emerged as the Lakers’ top target on the buyout market after the Dallas Mavericks sent him to the New York Knicks before the February NBA trade deadline.
 Unfortunately for the Lakers, the Knicks decided to keep Jordan for the remainder of the 2018-19 NBA season, believing that his presence could help them recruit Kevin Durant in free agency.
 Jordan said that he’s currently happy with the Knicks, but he’s still expected to entertain offers from other NBA teams when he becomes an unrestricted free agent next summer.